 The purpose of the spending rule is to limit the total amount of expenditure incurred by the taxpayer.
-When neutral changes are made in the Budget from this perspective, corresponding adjustments may be made in the spending limits of the parliamentary term.
+When changes are made in the Budget that are neutral from this perspective, corresponding adjustments may be made in the spending limits of the parliamentary term.

-If the level of expenditure falls below that specified in the spending limits after supplementary budgets, the difference, to a maximum of EUR 200 million, may be used for one-off expenditure in the following year without reference to the spending limits.
+If expenditure falls below the spending limits even after supplementary budgets, the difference can be used the following year on one-off expenditure items without reference to the spending limits.

 Expenditure outside the spending limits

-- unemployment security expenditure, social assistance expenditure, wage subsidy and housing allowance.
+- Cyclical expenditure, i.e. unemployment security expenditure, social assistance expenditure, wage guarantee and housing allowance.
 These expenditures are, however, included in the spending limits if changes that have expenditure effects are made to their criteria